Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 • Collagen peptides and gelatin are both animal products that have identical amino acid profiles.
 The difference is that gelatin sets as it cools, adding body to jellies, sauces, gummies and more.

-• Bulletproof Collagelatin is gelatin plus hydrolyzed collagen protein from pasture-raised cows.
+• Bulletproof Collagelatin is gelatin plus hydrolyzed collagen peptides from pasture-raised cows.
 Use it anytime you would normally use gelatin.
 Keep reading for delicious recipes!

 The gelatin of your childhood probably starred in jellies, marshmallows and gummy candies.
 Turns out, gelatin benefits your body beyond just your tastebuds: It’s a potent protein that supports healthy skin, bones and joints, plus strong nails and hair.†